ajn96/iSensor-SPI-Buffer/README.md

 | 11 | BUF_INTERRUPT | Set when buffer data ready interrupt condition is met (data ready interrupt) |
 | 15:12 | TC | User SPI transaction counter.
 Increments by one with each SPI transaction |

-With the exception of the transaction counter field and bits identified as sticky, this register clears on read.
+Excluding the transaction counter field and bits identified as sticky, this register clears on read.

 **FW_DAY_MONTH**